Floorp-Projects/Floorp/devtools/client/debugger/src/client/README.md

-# Debugger Client
+# DevTools Client

-The Debugger client is responsible for managing the communication between the client application and JS server.
+The DevTools client is responsible for managing the communication between the client application and JS server.

 * When the server sends a notification to the client, the client receives an